 A dry socket occurs when a clot is not properly formed within the extraction socket and the bone remains unprotected and exposed to the oral environment.
 A dry socket can be painful.
 The dry socket occurs when the healing process starts at the bottom of the socket and works its way up instead of closing over the socket.
 A number of factors can contribute to the formation of a dry socket.
-These include the presence of infection, poor blood supply to the area, lack of formation of a clot and the overall health of the individual.
+These include the presence of infection, the poor blood supply to the area, lack of formation of a clot, and the overall health of the individual.

-An individual will know that a dry socket has occurred by the second to fourth day after the extraction, due to the onset of a foul taste, a bad odor and radiating pain.
+An individual will know that a dry socket has occurred by the second to fourth day after the extraction, due to the onset of a foul taste, a bad odor, and radiating pain.

 Dry sockets can be treated by your dentist, helping to provide great relief.
-The treatment involves flushing the socket free of food and tissue debris with warm sterile saline solution, followed by placing a soothing medication into the socket.
+The treatment involves flushing the socket free of food and tissue debris with a warm sterile saline solution, followed by placing a soothing medication into the socket.
 A second visit is usually required to repeat the treatment.
 In about two weeks the gum tissue will have closed over the socket, allowing for proper healing.
 By this time, the pain has usually subsided.

 The main goal of modern dentistry today is the prevention of tooth loss.
 The loss of a single tooth or multiple teeth can have a large impact on your dental health and appearance.
 All possible measures should be taken to save your teeth.
-However, in some situations, once the examination, x-rays and history have been done, the dentist may find it in the best interest of the patient to extract the tooth.
+However, in some situations, once the examination, x-rays, and history have been done, the dentist may find it in the best interest of the patient to extract the tooth.

 Teeth require extractions for a number of reasons: